dwmkerr/boxes/README.md

 - `commander` - for quickly scaffold CLI apps
 - `open` - to open browsers / applications cross-platform

+Development dependencies:

+- [`aws-sdk-client-mock-jest`](https://github.com/m-radzikowski/aws-sdk-client-mock) mocks for the AWS V3 CLI as well as matchers for Jest

+## Notes on cost allocation

+- Set boxid tag with terraform
+- Recreate resources
+- Wait 24hrs
+- Give your user permissions for the reports
+- costs 0.01$ per call

 ## TODO

 Quick and dirty task-list.